-- a.
+a.
 Animals subject to impoundment; impoundment period.
 The animal control officer may take up and take charge of any animal found to be in violation of any of the regulations and controls as stated in this Chapter with the exception of healthy community cats and may take such animals to the animal control shelter.
 The stray hold period for dogs is (5) five days.
 The stray hold period for cats is (5) five days.
-Community cats are not subject to a stray hold and may be sterilized, eartipped, rabies vaccinated, and returned to their outdoor home.
+Community cats are not subject to a stray hold and may be sterilized, ear tipped, rabies vaccinated, and returned to their outdoor home.
 There is no stray hold period with regard to any other animals unless otherwise provided in this chapter.
-Notwithstanding anything contained herein to the contrary, in the event such animal has bitten someone or has rabies or is suspected of having rabies, then such animal must be held for at least (10) ten days as provided in this article.
+Notwithstanding anything contained herein to the contrary, in the event such an animal has bitten someone or has rabies or is suspected of having rabies, then such animal must be held for at least (10) ten days as provided in this article.
 In the event any animal is transferred to a rescue organization approved by the St. Landry Parish Animal Control, within a respective stray hold period, the stray hold period must be observed by the rescue organization.
-Unless the animal is claimed by its owner in person within the time period prescribed in this subsection, all rights to the animal by the owner shall be forfeited and title shall pass to the St. Landry Parish Animal Control Shelter. - b.
-Notice to owner: Within twenty-four (24 hours) after an animal has been impounded at the St. Landry Parish Animal Control Shelter, exclusive of weekends and holidays, it shall be the duty of the person in charge of such shelter to notify the person to whom the license tag (or band in the case of pigeons) was issued or the owner of such animal, if otherwise known, by letter, postal card, email, or telephone.
-The mailing of such letter or postal card or the attaching of such letter or postal card on the door of the premises of the person to whom the license tag (or band in the case of pigeons) was issued or the owner of such animal, if otherwise known, shall be deemed sufficient notice whether the person addressed receives the notice or not.
+Unless the animal is claimed by its owner in person within the time period prescribed in this subsection, all rights to the animal by the owner shall be forfeited and title shall pass to the St. Landry Parish Animal Control Shelter.